 BILL KURTIS: From NPR and WBEZ Chicago, this is WAIT WAIT...
-DON'T TELL ME, the NPR News quiz.
-I'm Bill Kurtis, and here is your host at the Chase Bank Auditorium in Chicago, Peter Sagal.
+DON'T TELL ME, the NPR news quiz.
+I'm Bill Kurtis.
+We are playing this week with Faith Salie, Josh Gondelman and Brian Babylon.
+And here again is your host, a man who just got kicked out of the NPR Wine Club.
+He knows why.
+It's Peter Sagal.

 PETER SAGAL, HOST: